Willgunter/Discord-Clone/README.md

         - ✅✅✅Change "Enter text" to "Message {channel name}"✅✅✅
         - (maybe) clean up routing for nine different routes and make it so that its more scalable --> working on rn
+        - make things more discord like (change font / color of name of channel)
+        - put a break in between three default channels and rest of channels
+        - add websockets for live message display / server updating / channel updating

 - ✅✅✅Break up screen into 5 parts just like Discord (narrow left side bar, left list of channels, main chat area, list of users, and small little bar the left w settings and stuff) *will work on when I can display a freaking message*✅✅✅